nanoporetech/katuali/docs/configuration.rst

 The pipeline can be used on the local machine, or submitted to a cluster.

-There are two parameters which control cpu usage:
+There are two parameters which control CPU usage:

     * the ``--cores N`` option, which limits the totol number of threads which can be simultaneously used by all Snakemake tasks.

     * the ``--config THREADS_PER_JOB=n`` config parameter, determines the maximum number of `threads
       <https://snakemake.readthedocs.io/en/stable/tutorial/advanced.html#step-1-specifying-the-number-of-used-threads>`_
       that a single multi-threaded rule will use.
-When less cores than threads are provided, the number of threads a task uses will be reduced to the number of given cores.
+When fewer cores than threads are provided, the number of threads a task uses will be reduced to the number of given cores.